-- 1.2.1 The County will try to maintain diversified and stable revenues to shelter it from short-run fluctuations in any one revenue source. - 1.2.2 The County will estimate its annual revenues through an objective, analytical process. - 1.2.3 The County will project revenues for the next five (5) years and will update this projection annually. - 1.2.4 The year-to-year increase of budgeted revenue from the property tax will adhere to the Illinois Property Tax Extension Limitation Law and shall not exceed the national Consumer Price Index (CPI) for the year preceding the levy year on existing property.
-The County
+- 1.2.1 The County will try to maintain diversified and stable revenues to shelter it from short-run fluctuations in any one revenue source. - 1.2.2 The County will estimate its annual revenues through an objective, analytical process that is specific to each unique revenue stream. - 1.2.3 The County will project revenues for the next five (5) years and will update this projection annually.

+The year-to-year increase of budgeted revenue from the property tax will adhere to the Illinois Property Tax Extension Limitation (PTEL) Law and shall not exceed the national Consumer Price Index (CPI) for the year preceding the levy year on existing property.